wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/technical ques/minimum threads (60 mins only).md

 	- We need to minimize threads by maximizing reuse - completed threads should immediately start new words rather than staying idle
 	- First, when we see the first char in target word, check if any threads just finished work, if yes then reuse that immediately but if not create a new thread (ensures we are maximizing the use of the threads)
 	- For each character in the list, it can only be consumed by threads that are waiting for this character, so if no thread is waiting (impossible), and characters must be consumed in the exact order they appear
-	- When a thread consumes last character of word, it becomes available for reuse so immediately assign it to start new word so at the end the threads must have completed full words
+	- When a thread consumes last character of word, it becomes available for reuse so immediately assign it to start new word so at the end the threads must have completed full wordsd

 Code:
 ```Python